Singing in the reign

 Young women traditionally kiss frogs (much as they hate it) because it speaks to the feminine desire for fertilisation plus the offspring that follow.
 In the famous tale, a princess from Königsberg reluctantly befriends the “Frog Prince” who magically transforms into human royalty when she kisses him.
 Although the story is best known today through the Grimm Brothers’ version of it, the tale extends back at least as far as Roman times—in the Satyricon the character Trimalchio remarks: qui fuit rana nunc est rex or “the man who was once a frog is now a king.”

 In modern times, this theme of transformation is echoed by the clinical psychologist Dr Jordan Peterson.
 Men stampede to hear him speak because he spurs them on to greatness.
 Mostly he encourages his audience to take back their sovereignty—not over others but over themselves.
 The result of this evolution may inspire men to the peaks of male dominance hierarchies (moderated by women).
-Since Jordan’s voice resembles Kermit the Frog it’s no surprise he inspires such affection from his students.
+Since Jordan’s voice resembles Kermit the Frog it’s no surprise that he once inspired such affection from his students.
 His legacy will be the rejuvenation of western civilisation.

 Pepe the Frog is an Internet meme often portrayed with a frog’s head.
 During the United States presidential election he was even used by Donald Trump’s campaign.
 Since late 2016, Pepe has been activated by alt-right protesters opposed to political correctness.
 These “Kekistanis” decry the “oppression” of their people and often rally under the “national flag” of Kekistan: